HalimHamidov/42_boot2root/writeup1.md

 ### thor
 Use our "parse_turtle_steps.py" script and look at word "SLASH".
 ```
-md5 -s SLASH -> "646da671ca01bb5d84dbb5fb2238dc8e" password for zaz.
+md5 -s SLASH
 ```
+"646da671ca01bb5d84dbb5fb2238dc8e" is password for zaz.

 ### zaz
 You can see expolit_me file there.
 This program takes argument and prints it.
 With decompiled code we can see that there is only 140 bytes buffer inside main.
-And strcpy uses here.
+And strcpy is uding here.
 Excellent opportunity to overflow buffer and use ret2lib exploit.

 We need to know system command adress and '/bin/bash' string address.